sebasxx-vl/LogicConcepts2025-1/README.md

-# LogicConcepts2025-1
+# LogicConcepts2026-1

-Este es un repo para repasar los conceptos de lógica, vamos a utilizar C# y VisualStudio
+This is a repository for reviewing logic concepts; we will be using C# and Visual Studio.